Scope and AIM

 Márton Elekes, Hungarian Academy of Sciences, Hungary

-Beata Gryszka, Pedagogical University of Cracow, Poland (secretary)
+Beata Gryszka, Pedagogical University of Krakow, Poland (secretary)

-Karol Gryszka, Pedagogical University of Cracow, Poland (secretary)
+Karol Gryszka, Pedagogical University of Krakow, Poland (secretary)

 Giovanna Ilardi, Università degli studi di Napoli ’’Federico II”, Italy

 Alex Küronya, Budapest University of Technology and Economics, Hungary

 Mohammad Sal Moslehian, Ferdowsi University of Mashhad, Iran

 Tomasz Szemberg, PedagoPedagogical University of Krakow, Poland

 Behrouz Taji, Albert Ludwigs University of Freiburg, Germany

 01-811 Warsaw, Poland